xiaoli-dong/metagenomics_crash_course/Assembly.md

 # Metagenome assembly
-Genome assembly is the process that reconstructs genomes from short reads.
-There are a number of metagenome assemblers widely used for Illumina sequences such as IDBA, SOAPDenovo2, MegaHit, and metaSPAdes.
-The following are examples on how to use MegaHit and metaSPAdes to do the assembly.
-Detailed tutorials are available from their website:
+Assembly is one of the key steps for the genome-centric metagenome analysis.
+It is the process that reconstructs genomes using your quality controlled sequences.
+The assemblers can be different depending on the sequence platforms used to generate the sequences.
+In this tutoria, we assume that your sequences are short reads generated using Illumina platforms.
+There are many tools available to assembly the Illumina short reads.
+There are a number of metagenome assemblers widely used for Illumina sequences such as [IDBA-UD](https://www.sciencedirect.com/science/article/pii/S0167701218301210#bb0130), [MegaHit](https://www.sciencedirect.com/science/article/pii/S0167701218301210#bb0085), and [metaSPAdes](https://www.sciencedirect.com/science/article/pii/S0167701218301210#bb0115).
+In this tutoria, we are using MegaHit and metaSPAdes.

 ### Assembly of qc reads with Megahit
 ```